The Human Truth Foundation

 Health:

 When it comes to public health, Liechtenstein has exemplary public policy and a uniquely healthy culture.
-Liechtenstein comes in the best 20 for its average life expectancy11.
-The number of overweight adults has increased by 14% during the last 40 years.
+Liechtenstein comes in the best 20 when it comes to its average life expectancy11.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Liechtenstein in the 2000s-2010s remained amongst the top 10 in the world, peaking at second-best in 2008.
 Overall it improved by +8.4yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.

 Life Expectancy